ajs/perl6-Math-Sequences/README.md

     sequence.
   * `contains-letters($number, $letters)` - A test that returns true if the words for `$number` (e.g. "one thousand four hundred five") contain the given `$letters`.
+  * `spiral-board(Int $size, Bool :$flip, Int :$rotate=0)` - Returns a list of lists
+    containing a spiral numbering sequence starting from the geometric middle of the square and spiraling out to fill it.
+This is used by `@A316667`.
+The optional flip and rotate parameters can be used to modify the orientation of the resulting board.

 ## Support routines